 Date palms in a Draa Valley oasis

-The landscape turns lush and green when you reach the fertile Draa Valley, full of palmeries, fruit trees and farms.
+The landscape turns lush and green when you reach the fertile Draa Valley, full of palmeries, fruit trees, and farms.
 Stop to stretch your legs here and taste fresh produce right off the tree.
-Then enter the Anti Atlas Mountains, offering views of dramatic river valleys and desolate rock landscape on the Tizi-n-Tinififft Pass.
+Then, enter the Anti Atlas Mountains, offering views of dramatic river valleys and desolate rock landscapes on the Tizi-n-Tinififft Pass.
 End the day in Ouarzazate, spending the night in a charming riad, lodgings with an interior courtyard garden.

 Ait Benhaddou